JustPause/CS50FinalProject/ReadMe.md

 ## What new skills will you need to acquire?
 What topics will you need to research?

+I will ne to get understangin of how to encript a messige in a deeper way

+Qt graficks

+C++ Skils

 <!--
 ## If working with one or two classmates, who will do what?